pourmalek/CovidVisualizedGlobal/README.md

   <br/><br/>

 ### Note: This update 20210806 of IMPE is dead at birth FOR IRAN.
 See graph for Iran here: [(5) Daily deaths, 2021, reference scenario with uncertainty, IMPE](https://github.com/pourmalek/covir2/blob/main/20210813/output/merge/graph%2016%20COVID-19%20daily%20deaths%2C%20Iran%2C%20reference%20scenario%20with%20uncertainty%2C%20IMPE.pdf).
-While JOHN and Worldometer web site show PCR-positive daily deaths officially report by Ministry of Health of Iran surpassed 411 on 20210802, on IMPE update 20210806 released on 20210813 says daily deaths will soon go below 400.
+While JOHN and Worldometer web site show PCR-positive daily deaths officially report by Ministry of Health of Iran surpassed 411 on 20210802, on IMPE update 20210806 released on 20210813 says daily deaths will soon go below 400 in Iran.
 Does the above observation _increase the validity_ of this update 20210806 of IMPE in other locations or at the global level? _No_.

 <br/><br/>